datacamp/courses-introduction-to-python/chapter2.md

 ```

 *** =instructions
-- Use slicing to create the lists `downstairs` and `upstairs` again, this time without using indices if it's not necessary.
+- Use slicing to create the lists `downstairs` and `upstairs` again, this time without using indexes if it's not necessary.

 *** =hint
 - To build `downstairs`, you can use `[:6]`.
 To build `upstairs`, you can use `[6:]`.